 Independence has extensive VMS exploration and discovery experience and is applying its state-of-the-art geophysical tools and renowned in-house geological team to comprehensively evaluate the prospective Narracoota– Karalundi stratigraphy on the farm-in tenements.

-Gold Exploration (Billabong Gold earning up to 80%)
+Gold Exploration (Superior Gold earning up to 80%)

-Exploration of Alchemy’s whole and part tenements that cover the gold prospective part of the Bryah Basin Project (Fig. 1) continues under a farm-in and joint venture arrangement with Billabong Gold (“Billabong Gold JV”).
+Exploration of Alchemy’s whole and part tenements that cover the gold prospective part of the Bryah Basin Project (Fig. 1) continues under a farm-in and joint venture arrangement with Billabong Gold Pty Ltd a wholly owned subsidiary of Superior Gold Inc. (TSX-V: SGI) (“Billabong Gold JV”).
 Under the terms of the agreement Billabong Gold can earn a 70% interest in Jackson Minerals tenements and an 80% interest in Alchemy tenements by funding $1,200,000 of exploration within 3 years (effective date 23 Feb 2015).

 Upon fulfilment of the earn-in expenditure, Alchemy’s interest is carried on an interest-free deferred basis to production, with Alchemy to repay the deferred amount at the rate of 50% of its share of free cash flow from production following commencement of mining.

 The Billabong Gold JV currently has a JORC 2004 Indicated Resource of 87,373 ounces of gold (1.36Mt @ 1.99g/t Au) at the Wilgeena Prospect.
 The mineralisation is open at depth and further drilling has excellent potential to expand the area of gold mineralisation and add to the known resource.